opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

 Other operations have also been included for alert channels:
 * list(): returns all alert channels for the account.
+* list(name): returns the alert channels with the given name.
 * show(channelId): returns the alert channel with the given id.
-* show(name): returns the alert channels with the given name.
 * delete(channelId): deletes the alert channel with the given id.

 The available channel types are: